rmetzler/bliki/wiki/dev/why-scm.md

 whether or not various releasability criteria have been met.
-It doesn't matter if you use rolling releases or carefully curate and tag every release after months of discussion, you still need to be able to point to a specific version of your project's source code and say "this will be our next release".
+It doesn't matter if you use rolling releases or carefully curate and tag every release after months of discussion, you still need to be able to point to a specific version of your project's source code and say “this will be our next release.”

-SCM systems can help direct and contextualize that discussion by recording the way your project has changed during those discussion, whether that's part of development or a separate post-"freeze" release process.
+SCM systems can help direct and contextualize that discussion by recording the way your project has changed during those discussion, whether that's part of development or a separate post-“freeze” release process.

 ## Proposals and speculative development